asruda/mi_kettle_pro/README.md

 - yunmi.kettle.v9
 - yunmi.kettle.v10 to v16 (likely supported)

-yunmi.kettle.v9 was used as the testing device.
+`yunmi.kettle.v9` serves as the testing device (`mjhwsh02ym` on a label on the bottom of the device).
 Other models are likely supported since they all share the **Mi Smart Kettle Pro** name.
 You can verify device name [here](https://home.miot-spec.com/s/yunmi.kettle.v10).

 ## Preparation
 1. Recommended Version: